About data provision

 Kaspersky protects any information received in this way as prescribed by law and applicable rules of Kaspersky.
 Data is transmitted through encrypted data channels.

-RAM of Kaspersky Web Traffic Security may contain any processed data of application users.
+The memory of Kaspersky Web Traffic Security may contain any data of application users that is being processed.
 The Kaspersky Web Traffic Security administrator must independently ensure the security of such data.

-By default, only the root superuser account of operating systems, the Kaspersky Web Traffic Security Local Administrator account, and the kluser system account used to run application components have access to personal data of users.
-The application does not provide the tools to restrict the privileges of administrators and other users of operating systems in which the application is installed.
+By default, access to personal data of users is granted only to the root user of the operating systems, the Kaspersky Web Traffic Security Local Administrator, and the kluser system user for running application components.
+The application itself does not provide the tools to restrict the privileges of administrators and other users of operating systems in which the application is installed.
 The administrator is advised to use any system resources at their own discretion to control access to the personal data of other users.

 The following table contains the complete list of user data that can be stored by Kaspersky Web Traffic Security.